jflowaa/papers/README.md

 # Papers

-This program was built under Python 3 and Linux.

-Has not been tested on Windows.

 Fetches posts from subreddits for imgur links.
 Parses the post title for resolution infomation.
 If the resolution meets requirements, it is downloaded.
 Downloaded images are stored in a temp folder.
 After all downloading is done, the new images are renamed with its resolution and a number then moved to a different folder.
 Program then goes to sleep for a certain for a certain time.
-Repeats process when waken.
+Repeats process when it wakes.

 This also cycles through the images downloaded as wallpapers.
 Currently only supports the GNOME, Unity, and Cinnamon desktop enviroment.